Speed of Sound (roller coaster)

-The ride
+Ride experience

 Once riders have boarded and the train cleared for dispatch, it is dragged backwards out of the station by a catch car to the top of a hill in an enclosed tube, before being released and passing back through the station and through the three inversion elements.
 At the other end, it is raised up a lift hill before being released to travel backwards along the same track.
 Block brakes in the station reduce its speed, with the train passing through and rising slightly up the first hill, before rolling back to the station where it is brought to a full stop before being driven to the dispatch position and unloaded.

 A synchronized on-board music track plays through speakers in the cars.